Take part in a virtual challenge to keep active and support WellChild

 “If it were only Jess, I’d have stayed in hospital with her, but with two children back at home it meant travelling 52k each day to say goodnight to Joe and Liv too.”

-The ultimate challenge: 257K, at home, however you can.
-Take on Oliver’s Challenge to travel 257K indoors, however you like and help WellChild reach more seriously ill children and their families.
-This challenge will require some serious creativity to complete indoors – track your steps whilst taking on an exercise class in your living room; complete circuits in your garden; or do something completely unexpected!
+The ultimate challenge: 257K, at or from home, however you can.
+Take on Oliver’s Challenge to travel 257K, however you like and help WellChild reach more seriously ill children and their families.
+You could cycle the distance over the course of a week, run it over the summer months or get really creative and come up with your own way of completing the distance!
 It’s your challenge, your way

 Six-year-old Oliver has alternating hemiplegia of childhood (AHC), an ultra-rare condition affecting less than one in a million people.
 It causes episodes of weakness in every muscle in Oliver’s body, from arms and legs to his breathing, and can last anywhere from a couple of hours to days.
 Some episodes he never fully recovers from.

 Oliver’s condition means that on a regular basis they have to travel the 160 mile roundtrip from Southampton to see the only specialist for his condition in the country at Great Ormond Street Hospital in London.
 This is a huge journey for a six-year-old.
 Oliver has to miss a day of school to attend his appointments and the journey has a big impact on the whole family.
 His dad cannot make every trip as he must take leave from work to do so, and childcare arrangements have to be made for his younger sister Alisia.